-Continuing the trends that have been seen across the board, the rear chainstay (or seatstay) pivot has been eschewed in favour of flexible stays that have enough flexibility built in to account for the flex needed as the suspension moves through its travel.
+Continuing the trends that have been seen across the board, the rear chainstay (or seatstay) pivot has been eschewed in favour of stays that have enough flexibility built in to account for the flex needed as the suspension moves through its travel.
 This saves weight and reduces areas requiring maintenance.

 The main pivot sits just above the chainring, and incorporates a small chainguide for added security.
 The shock is driven by a carbon rocker-link, which swings from the top- and seat-tube junction.

 Most of the pivot bolts are accessed from the non-driveside, and require a T30 Torx bolt – these thread into fixed points on the other side of the frame, so you don’t need a second tool to prevent slipping bolts.
 A regular hex-headed bolt would be preferred for any on-trail fixes, should the worst happen.